How Much Should You Pay Influencers? Audit Any Influencer With This 15 Step Guide.

 So, you’ve decided to run an influencer marketing campaign.
 You’re not alone - 84% of businesses are partnering up with influencers.
 You’re in great company.

 Allocating budget for your influencer marketing campaign was the easy part.
 Deciding how to use the budget -- and on which influencers -- is the hard part.
+What's the right pricing for influencer marketing?
+How do you know if your micro-influencer marketing costs are too high?

 Negotiating an influencer’s pay can be tricky.
 You want to get the most bang for your buck, but you also don’t want to underestimate the influencer’s worth.
 Not helping matters is the fact that many influencers make guesses or use online calculators to calculate their rate, neither of which takes conversions and performance from a marketing perspective into account.